Why choose Mayo ClinicBy Mayo Clinic Staff

 - Teamwork.
 Liver, lung and transplant specialists work closely together to diagnose and treat hepatopulmonary syndrome.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for respiratory disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked high performing for respiratory disorders by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for respiratory disorders by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for respiratory disorders.

 Jan.
 10, 2015